bruno-azenha/adventure-squirrel/BRUNO_UPDATE_README.txt

 https://pypi.python.org/pypi/readchar/0.7

-To install it, if you don't have it already, you'll need pip you can get it with on Ubuntu
+To install it, if you don't have it already, you'll need pip you can get it with on Ubuntu.

 $ sudo apt-get install python-pip